 TIAA Bank: 0.55% APY, $1,000 minimum deposit

-TIAA Bank Basic CDs give you an alert 20 days before the CD matures.
-They range in terms from three months to five years and require a $1,000 minimum deposit to open one.
+TIAA Bank Basic CDs range in terms from three months to five years and require a $1,000 minimum deposit to open.

-TIAA Bank is a division of TIAA, FSB.
-TIAA Bank had 10 financial centers as of March 2020, all located in Florida.
+TIAA Bank is a division of TIAA FSB.
+TIAA Bank had nine branches as of September 2021, all in Florida.

 TAB Bank: 0.50% APY, $1,000 minimum deposit